Charcoal (Black Soap) Recipe

 Before starting gather all the equipment and ingredients you will need for your soap

 Mixing your ingredients:

 - Put on your protective clothing, apron, safety goggles, gloves, etc

 - Measure your water and pour it into the container you will be using for your lye/water mix

 - Measure out your lye (sodium hydroxide)

 - Slowly add the lye to the water, stirring to be sure it mixes well.
-This should be done in a well ventilated area as the fumes can be quite strong.
-This will only last for a 15 seconds or so.
+This should be done in a well-ventilated area as the fumes can be quite strong.
+This will only last for 15 seconds or so.
 Stir until the lye is completely dissolved in the water.
 It will heat up to about 180 degrees and can now be put aside to cool down.

-- While the lye/water is cooling use a scale and measure each of your soap oils and put into your stainless steel pot.
+- While the lye/water is cooling use a scale and measure each of your soap oils and put them into your stainless steel pot.

 - Place this pot on your stove or hot plate and turn on low to heat to approximately 130 degrees.

 - Once the oils have heated to 130 degrees take off the stove or hot plate and let them cool down to about 100 degrees.